AustinGreenCode/mernSPAproject/README.md

  ## BeerThoughts
- Simple app to share your thought on beer or brew.
+ A MERN stack application.

  ## Description
  SImple and easy to use application that allows you to share your thought on beer, and other things related.

- ## Dpendencies
+ ## Dpendencies & Technologies
  React
  GraphQL
  MongoDB